cambiotraining/bacterial-genomics/materials/09-bacqc.md

 - `--max_memory` and `--max_cpus` - sets the available RAM memory and CPUs.
 You can check this with the commands `free -h` and `nproc --all`, respectively.
 - `--input` - the samplesheet with the input files, as explained above.
 - `--kraken2db` - the path to the directory containing the Kraken2 database files.
-- `--brackendb` - the path to the directory containing the Kraken2 database files.
 - `--genome_size` - the estimated genome size of your samples - `fastq-scan` uses this to calculate the depth of coverage across the genome.

 :::{.callout-exercise}